kemsky/creality-k1-max-xy-rails-mod/README.md

 # BOM

-BOM contains affiliates links, this way you can support my work if you want.
+BOM contains affiliate links, this way you can support my work if you want.

 ## Front Idlers